- How To Find Independent Car Transporters For Hire

 The answer is that you look in the same places you would for any other type of business service you’re considering.
 The internet and the phone book are your two best options, though it’s important to keep in mind that an independent transporter may not have as much of a web presence (or advertising budget) as some of the larger names in the industry.

-Independent shippers often own and operate the trucks used in the auto transport sector.
+Independent shippers (or owner-operators) often own and operate the trucks used for transporting cars and vehicles, thus availability is not an issue.
 They work with other businesses to fill up their cargo trucks with automobiles.
-This is how things work since independent vehicle shippers (once again business owners and operators) often lack the resources to market their services and reach out to potential clients directly.
+This is how things work since independent vehicle shippers (once again business owners and operators) often lack the resources to market their vehicle transport services and reach out to potential clients directly.

-Once you’ve found a few independent auto carriers that you’re interested in hiring to move your car, it’s a simple matter of sending off an email or making a quick phone call to see what kind of prices and services they offer.
+Once you’ve found a few independent auto carriers and drivers that you’re interested in hiring to move your car to your destination, it’s a simple matter of sending off an email or making a quick phone call to see what kind of prices and vehicle shipping services they offer.

 Precautions To Take When Hiring Car Shippers